stss15/ibcs-app/docs/content-authoring.md

 - Reflections and planner entries save into `progress.reflections` / `progress.planner` for student dashboards.
 - Assessment state includes `status`, `responses`, `marks`, `teacherNotes`, and `updatedAt`.
 - Teachers view aggregate data via `StudentDashboardPage.jsx` (local storage insights) and InstantDB for class-level data.
+- Realtime telemetry (slide dwell, pointer moves, checkpoint outcomes) is handled by `frontend/src/lib/services/AnalyticsService.js`; authors do not need to emit custom events when using the standard slide and assessment components.

 ## 6. Teacher Pacing System
 The application includes a teacher-led pacing system to control the flow of content for students.